RoboFAC: A Comprehensive Framework for Robotic Failure Analysis and Correction: Experiments

 \section{Experiments}

 In this section, we comprehensively evaluate our model's capacity.
-We compare our model against both proprietary and open-source models on our benchmark across multiple performance dimensions.
+We compare our model against both proprietary and open-source models on failure analysis task across multiple performance dimensions.
 Additionally, we deploy our model as a critic to supervise a real-world robotic arm during task execution, assessing whether it can effectively guide the VLA model and thus enhance the success rate of robotic tasks in real-world scenarios.